Matthew Cox: Tampa, Florida

 Cox and Arnold grew apart and eventually Cox began courting another woman.
 Rebecca Hauck, a divorced mother of one, had moved to Tampa after falling into debt and declaring bankruptcy in Las Vegas.
-She had already committed criminal offenses before meeting Cox; Hauck was fired from a job in Las Vegas for forging her employer's name on checks that she used to pay her debts.
+She had already committed criminal offenses before meeting Cox, and was fired from a job in Las Vegas for forging her employer's name on checks that she used to pay her debts.
 They met through an online dating service.
 She, unlike Arnold, was willing to leave her son.
 After finding out that Jeff Testerman, a reporter for the St. Petersburg Times, was investigating him, Cox and Hauck left town.
 Two days later, on December 14, 2003, the newspaper published Testerman's story, "Dubious Housing Deals Line Avenue".

 The story detailed Urban Equities Inc., an investment company started by Cox.
 His ex-wife Keyla Burgos, who is mother to his son, was one of the two shareholders.
 Despite her involvement in the purchase or sale of 58 properties in six years, she claimed that she and the other remaining shareholder were "incapable of operating or managing Urban Equity", so the company was put into receivership.
 His partners claimed to be unaware of Cox's dealings, and they were financially ruined by the collapse of the company.

 This article coincided with Cox getting a tip from a friend that a task force had been put together at the Tampa PD to investigate him, and the case had just been handed over to the FBI for further investigation.
-Part of what gave Cox' scheme away at this time is that all the synthetic identities he had created were based on the names of the characters of Quentin Tarantino's gangster film Reservoir Dogs and had obvious last names such as Red, Blue, Green and so on.
-Cox had used these different identities to create a false impression of a quickly appreciating neighborhood, and was able to fool banks and appraisers into believing that homes that were worth $40,000 were actually worth $190,000.
+Partially exposing Cox‘s scheme at this time was that all the synthetic identities he had created were based on the names of the characters of Quentin Tarantino's gangster film Reservoir Dogs, and had obvious last names such as Red, Blue, Green, etc. Cox used these identities to create a false impression of a quickly appreciating neighborhood, deceiving banks and appraisers into believing homes that were actually worth $40,000 had a value of $190,000.